-Traditionally, employers have made hiring decisions based almost exclusively on competence; breaking down a role into a laundry list of “required skills” and seeking candidates whose experience matches up with their wish list of ideal traits instead of hiring for potential.
+Traditionally, employers have made hiring decisions based almost exclusively on competence, breaking down a role into a laundry list of “required skills” and seeking candidates whose experience matches up with their wish list of ideal traits instead of hiring for potential.

 However, the state of the workforce is rapidly changing.
-Recruiting in low unemployment continues to be a challenge for companies, while finding candidates who are a good “culture fit” is an increasingly important component of hiring processes.
-This means that it’s becoming more and more difficult for companies to find employees who meet the criteria they’re looking for — and, most importantly, are actually seeking to make a career move.
+Recruiting in low unemployment continues to be a challenge for companies while finding candidates who are a good “culture fit” is an increasingly important component of hiring processes.
+This means that it’s becoming increasingly difficult for companies to find employees who meet the criteria they’re looking for — and, most importantly, are actually seeking to make a career move.

 The ability to hire employees who align with your needs will become even more critical as senior talent is predicted to become scarcer in the future.
 In fact, a Boston Consulting Group survey found that 56% of executives foresee “critical gaps” in their ability to fill senior management roles in the coming years.